-- Photographs that include pupils will be selected carefully and will not enable individual pupils to be clearly identified. - Pupil's work and photographs can only be published with the permission of the pupil and parents.
+- Photographs that include pupils will be selected carefully and will not enable individual pupils to be clearly identified unless they have parental photographic permission. - Pupil's work and photographs can only be published with the permission of the pupil and parents.